The Karakami Paper of Karacho

 Karakami-shi—The Artists/Craftsmen

-Having inherited Karacho in Saga, Kyoto, karakami artists Toto Akihiko and Senda Aiko have been sharing the beauty of karakami with the modern world in a continuation of the family business that has carried on for 13 generations.
+Having inherited Karacho in Saga, Kyoto, karakami artists Choemon Senda (Toto Akihiko) and Senda Aiko have been sharing the beauty of karakami with the modern world in a continuation of the family business that has carried on for 13 generations.

 During the Edo Period, Karacho was based in the Higashinoto-in Sanjo area, where karakami craftsmen enthusiastically displayed their talents.
 Records from the Tenpo Era (1830 – 1845) show the names of 13 karakami studios, and a Kyoto shopping guide published in 1833 mentions three karakami craftsmen, only one of whom—the one from Karacho—received the honorific prefix “Go.”